lofirepo/lofire/design/lofire.md

 that contains Directed Acyclic Graphs (DAG) of causally related transactions with operations on Conflict-free Replicated Data Types (CRDTs) [@cmrdts].
 In other words, it is a permissioned, DAG-structured distributed ledger, or blockchain, with partially ordered CRDT transactions.
-CRDTs require only a partial order on transactions, there's no need to determine a total order using a consensus protocol, which makes the protocol efficient and light-weight.
+CRDTs require only a partial order on transactions, there's no need to determine a total order using a consensus protocol, which makes the protocol light-weight and low on resource use.

 The DAG encodes a partial order of transactions through causality relations, and together with a reliable, causal publish-subscribe (pub/sub) protocol for change notifications